 The second application round for the 2014 Kaplan Graduate Awards is now closed.
 If you submitted a renewal application or Letter of Interest by the July 1 deadline, you will be notified of your status soon.
 The first 2015 round will open on Janurary 1, 2015.

-The Kaplan Graduate Awards (KAP) was created to help develop the next generation of wild cat biologists.
+The Kaplan Graduate Awards Program (KAP) was created to help develop the next generation of wild cat biologists.
 The program supports the conservation efforts of outstanding young biology students working on wild felids in situ.
 We welcome applications for projects on all wild cat species in all regions.
 Award amounts vary; the maximum is $25,000.
-Awards are granted for one year, but may be renewed in subsequent years.
+Awards are granted for one year, but renewals for subsequent years may be requested.
+Funding for subsequent years will be decided based on the progress and results reported for the first year’s activities.
 Multi-year projects are encouraged, but all awards are granted for one year only.
-Funding for subsequent years will be decided based on the progress and results of the first year’s activities.
 Funding for subsequent years is NOT guaranteed.

 Species and Location

 The Kaplan Graduate Awards supports wild cat conservation and research projects in all areas of the world where wild cats are found.
 Although work on all wild cat species is considered, preference is given to species that are endangered, threatened or vulnerable on - in order of priority - a global, regional, or local scale.
 Applications for work on species that do not meet these criteria will have a stronger chance of approval if they can demonstrate that their results can be applied to other species or other areas with greater conservation outcomes.
 In addition, sites with high conservation significance will be given priority.

 The KAP will consider applications for up to $25,000 annually, for both project and tuition costs.
 However, preference is given to projects requesting primarily field and research costs.
 Panthera will not consider large requests for expensive first world university tuition, except in exceptional cases where the applicants are nationals from developing countries and provide convincing rationales that the institutions will provide critical graduate training that is not available in their home country.